 It can be exceedingly costly to ship big or oversized freight.
-However, there are some ways to save money.
+However, there are3 Essential Tips to Cut Costs When Hauling Heavy Loads .This helps to save money.

 3 Essential Tips to Cut Costs When Hauling Heavy Loads.